Share Price:

 Our Targets

-• Across our own operations, reduce absolute Scope 1 and 2 GHG emissions by 95% by FY 2026/27, and to maintain this year on year from FY 2026/27 through to FY 2039/402
+• Reduce absolute Scope 1 and 2 GHG emissions by 95% by FY 2026/27 from a FY 2016/17 base year, and maintain this from FY 2026/27 through FY 2049/50.

 To learn more about our targets, visit our Annual Report.